constretto/constretto-core/README.md

 [![Build Status](https://travis-ci.org/constretto/constretto-core.png)](https://travis-ci.org/constretto/constretto-core)

 ## What’s new in 2.1
-* Improved support for Junit 4.X by providing refactoring the [JUnit Rule](https://github.com/junit-team/junit/wiki/Rules) ConstrettoRule added in 2.0.4 to be used as a @ClassRule.
+* Improved support for Junit 4.X by after refactoring the [JUnit Rule](https://github.com/junit-team/junit/wiki/Rules) *ConstrettoRule* added in 2.0.4 to be used as a @ClassRule.
   As a consequence the constretto-test-junit4 module has been merged into the constretto-test module.
-  Look below for details
+  Look at the [example](#using-the-constrettorule-in-a-junit-test) for details
 * LDAP configuration support.
 You can add configuration either by using DSN or by providing a LDAP search
     * NOTE: Constretto will not close or even handle LDAP connection issues for you.
 The ease usage with Spring LDAP and other third-party libraries